earaya/voodoo/README.md

-This library bundles up some utility classes and extracts common behaviours from a number of Java applications.
-This is just stuff that is often repeated when building lightweight services with simple HTTP interfaces.

 Jersey-Common is basically some glue code pulling together some great libraries in very much the same mould as [Dropwizard](https://github.com/codahale/dropwizard).
 These libraries include: